alperkumcu/alperkumcu.github.io/courses/cog_ling.md

 ## Course Learning Outcomes

-By the end of this course, students will be able to:

 - Describe and explain the central principles of Cognitive Linguistics.
 - Identify and analyze linguistic phenomena (e.g., categorisation, metaphor, mental spaces, conceptualisation in grammar) from a cognitive perspective.
 - Recognize how language reflects and interacts with cognitive processes such as memory, attention, and conceptual representation.